Stan Mikita: Illness and death

 On May 24, 2011, Mikita was diagnosed with oral cancer and began external beam radiation therapy.
 On January 30, 2015, the Chicago Tribune released this statement from his wife: "Stan has been diagnosed with suspected Lewy body dementia, a progressive disease, and was under the care of compassionate and understanding care givers".
-In June, 2015, it was stated that Mikita had no memory of his former life and was being cared for by his wife Jill.
+By June, it had been reported that Mikita had no memory of his former life and was being cared for by his wife Jill.

 Mikita died at the age of 78 on August 7, 2018.
 He was survived by his wife, four children and nine grandchildren.
 Mikita's ashes are interred at Bronswood Cemetery in Oak Brook, Illinois.
 On September 14, 2019, it was reported by the Boston University CTE Center, that upon performing a posthumous study of Mikita's brain, it was found that he suffered from stage 3 chronic traumatic encephalopathy, or CTE, at the time of his death.
 This marked Mikita as the first Hall of Famer to ever have been diagnosed with the disease.